My book, “The Jiu Jitsu Answer Man, Volume One” (Printed Version) is now available for sale. Click on the orange link to order:

 • Military and Police Consultations

 Question: What are the five most important things an instructor can teach a beginner in Jiu Jitsu?

-My Answer: Here are the five things I believe are most important and why:
+My Answer: Here are the five things I believe are most important for instructors to teach and why:

 #1 – Proper Mindsets

 From my perspective there are three mindsets that lay a foundation for all beginner level Jiu Jitsu students:

 • How to become a great training partner

 Safety and enjoyment for all means just that: The primary focus of a student’s mind must be on maintaining a safe and enjoyable training environment FOR ALL who train at their academy.
 While this sounds easy, it is not.
 First, there must be good and strong leadership from the instructors.
 Second, there must be a willingness of the students to follow this leadership.
 Third, there must be enforced consequences for violating this mindset.
 In other words, having a sign i the academy that says, “Leave your ego at the door” is not enough!